“Illness is the doctor to whom we pay most heed; to kindness, to knowledge, we make promise only; pain we obey.”

 Extended Duration of Action

-Effective for Nerve Pain
+Effectiveness for Nerve Pain

 Levorphanol has a strong affinity and interaction with mu, kappa and delta opioid receptors along with a strong ability to block the NMDA receptor on nerve cells (see Neurobiology of Pain).
-While the exact mechanisms remain unclear, levorphanol offers greater effectiveness for neuropathic (nerve) pain and fibromyalgia pain than other opioids.
-Another mechanism proposed for levorphanol’s analgesic benefit is its reuptake inhibition of both norepinephrine and serotonin, the mechanism which it is believed that duloxetine (Cymbalta) provides pain benefits.
+While the exact mechanisms remain unclear, levorphanol potentially offers greater effectiveness for neuropathic (nerve) pain and fibromyalgia pain than other opioids.
+Another mechanism proposed for levorphanol’s analgesic benefit is its reuptake inhibition of both norepinephrine and serotonin, the same mechanism which it is believed that duloxetine (Cymbalta) provides pain benefits.
 Unlike methadone, levorphanol does not affect electrical conduction in the heart making it a potentially safer opioid alternative to methadone.

 Some clinical studies have shown that levorphanol is effective for cancer and non-cancer pain even when other opioids have not been.